ckormanyos/wide-integer/README.md

 ### C++14, 17, 20, 23 and beyond `constexpr` support

-When using C++14 and beyond, `uintwide_t` supports compile-time `constexpr` construction and evaluation of results of binary arithmetic, comparison operators and various elementary functions.
+`uintwide_t` supports C++14 (and beyond) compile-time
+`constexpr`-ness for all constructions, casts, operations, evaluation of function results, etc.

-The following code, for instance, shows compile-time instantiations of `uintwide_t` from character strings with subsequent `constexpr` evaluations of binary operations multiply, divide, intergal cast and comparison.
+The code below, for instance, shows compile-time instantiations of `uintwide_t` from character strings with subsequent `constexpr` evaluations of binary operations multiply, divide, intergal cast and comparison.